BerriAI/reliableGPT/README.md

-# 💪 reliableGPT: Stop OpenAI Errors in Production 🚀
+# 💪 reliableGPT: Stop failing customer requests for your LLM App 🚀

 ⚡️ Get 0 dropped requests for your LLM app in production ⚡️